Heavy-tailed distributions of confirmed COVID-19 cases and deaths in spatiotemporal space: Introduction

-Compared with the previous studies{\cite{COVID-19-Power-Law, Peng-Yanyan}}, at the county, city, and state/province levels this paper extendedly analyzes the COVID-19 time series data from Australia, Canada, China, Denmark, France, Netherlands, New Zealand, the UK, and the USA, and further investigates the spatial and temporal impact on the distribution behavior for both cumulative and daily confirmed cases and deaths.
+The previous empirical studies focused only on data from the early phase of this epidemic and did not investigate the differences among different geographical scales.
+To obtain a comprehensive understanding of the dynamics of the COVID-19 spread process, it is valuable to perform a more in-depth and systematic analysis of COVID-19 data across different geographical scales in a time span as long as possible.
+Compared with the previous studies{\cite{COVID-19-Power-Law, TB-2020, Ahundjanov-2021, Peng-Yanyan}}, at the county, city, and state/province levels, this paper extendedly analyzes the COVID-19 time series data from Australia, Canada, China, Denmark, France, Netherlands, New Zealand, the UK, and the US, and further investigates the spatial and temporal impact on the distributions of both cumulative and daily confirmed cases and deaths.

+The heavy-tailed distribution features the concurrence of small and extremely large values.
+It has been observed widely in the complex systems of nature and human society{\cite{Power-Law-review1, Power-Law-review2, Power-Law-review3, Power-Law-review4, Power-Law-review5}}.
+Typical examples include the distributions of income and wealth{\cite{weath-dis1, weath-dis2}}, return of financial assets{\cite{return-1, return-2, return-3}}, consumption{\cite{consumption-2017}}, firm size{\cite{firms}}, rainfall depth{\cite{rainfall}}, agricultural land size{\cite{farmlandsize}}, city size{\cite{citysize}}, rank-size of human settlements{\cite{settlement}}, human mobility{\cite{human-mobility-1, human-mobility-2, human-mobility-3, human-mobility-4}}, oil and natural gas production{\cite{oil}}, frequency of words{\cite{words}}, university research activities{\cite{researchactivity}}, degree of complex networks{\cite{BB-1, BB-2, BB-3}}, tropical cyclone damages{\cite{Conte-2018}}, COVID-19 coronavirus superspreading{\cite{Wong-2020}}, etc. Such distribution is an indication of the essential dynamics underlying a complex system, and often related to the phenomena of self-organized criticality, turbulence, fractals, and so on{\cite{BB-3, criticality, turbulence-1, turbulence-2, fractals}}.
+This paper contributes to the literature by presenting the observation of heavy-tailed distributions in empirical data of confirmed COVID-19 cases and deaths.
+This paper also provides another example of the damages from natural disasters characterized by the heavy-tailed distribution{\cite{Conte-2018}}.